infracost/docs/docs/infracost_cloud/cost_policies.md

 3. **Infracost detects fixes and sums cost savings**: Infracost automatically marks the policy recommendation as resolved when it detects the fix in new pull requests, and counts the total cost saving.

+Infracost comes with a set of default policies, but we work with customers to define custom policies for their use-case.
+Infracost uses the Open Policy Agent Rego language, so users are also able to bring their own code.
+Email us on [hello@infracost.io](mailto:hello@infracost.io) for a demo.

 ## Example policies

 Some example AWS policies that we've created are:
 - Upgrade EC2 GP2 volumes to GP3.
   <img src={useBaseUrl("img/infracost-cloud/cost-policy-gp2-to-gp3.png")} alt="Upgrade EC2 GP2 volumes to GP3." />
 - Use CloudFront for public S3 buckets.